AdobeDocs/campaign-classic.en/help/delivery/using/understanding-delivery-failures.md

 >[!IMPORTANT]
 >
->For hosted or hybrid installations, if you have upgraded to the Enhanced MTA, and if your instance has **Webhooks/EFS** functionality, the **[!UICONTROL Inbound email]** rules are no longer used for synchronous delivery failure error messages.
+>For hosted or hybrid installations, if you have upgraded to the [Enhanced MTA](../../delivery/using/sending-with-enhanced-mta.md), and if your instance has **Webhooks/EFS** functionality, the **[!UICONTROL Inbound email]** rules are no longer used for synchronous delivery failure error messages.
 For more on this, see [this section](#bounce-mail-qualification).
->
->For more on the Adobe Campaign Enhanced MTA, refer to [this document](https://helpx.adobe.com/campaign/kb/acc-campaign-enhanced-mta.html).

 #### Domain management {#domain-management}